OAuth Apps

 Why can't I enable Messaging webhooks?

-Message webhooks require a partnership agreement between your business and OwnerRez.To gain access, please contact us at partnerhelp@ownerrez.com with the subject line Messaging API Access.
+If you are building an OAuth app that you plan to market to others, Message webhooks require a partnership agreement between your business and OwnerRez.To gain access, please contact us at partnerhelp@ownerrez.com with the subject line Messaging API Access.

 Why can't I query Listing endpoints?